appgardenstudios/hyaline/www/content/documentation-v1/reference/config.md

 ## Overview
 This documents the configuration options and format present in the Hyaline configuration file.

+Note that sections prefixed with **(Common)** are used in multiple places and are defined at the bottom.

 ## Secrets
 Hyaline has the ability to pull configuration values from environment variables.
 To use this functionality set the value of a key to `${ENV_VAR_NAME}` to use the value of the environment variable called `ENV_VAR_NAME`.